parshim/MessageBus/Docs/ConnectionString.md

     |           |                                           |
     |  rabbit mq user info, if absent guest:guest is used   |
     |                                                       |
-  scheme  name                                         exchange name used for dispatching messages (optional)
+  schema name                                         exchange name used for dispatching messages (optional)
 ```

 ##### Optional values